annahensch/suggest-a-netflix-show/README.md

 1. Find a website that contains a catalogue of shows currently on Netflix UK that lets me interact with the API
 It seems like there are not many great options to solve this.
 On [kaggle](https://www.kaggle.com/shivamb/netflix-shows), there is the Netflix dataset, that contains movies and shows until 2020, which is updated every two months (via Flixable:https://flixable.com/).
 2. Find out if IMDB or metacritic has an API
+They don't, but they did recently share their titles and ratings data.
+Also via [kaggle](https://www.kaggle.com/ashirwadsangwan/imdb-dataset).
-3. Build app that asks about prefered genre (+ possibly another random question)
+3. Build Shiny app that asks about prefered genre
-4. Show one randomly picked movie plus the metacritic score
+4. Show one randomly picked movie plus the imdb rating

 ## PS: You can scrape your own Netflix viewing history :tv: